icharo-tb/sparkPostgres/README.md

 his [repository](https://github.com/ankur334/sparkBootCamp).

 I mainly wrote some functions over and tried to understand the purpose in every action, but I wanted to complete it a little bit and change some small things to make it more professional.
-First of all, I used the libraryDependencies for typesafe, I was clear about creating a conf or .env file that stores the database credentials without having them exposed.
-Then, after getting several errors while running tests, I had to add some changes since I needed my data to cast certain data types in order to store them in my postgres table.
+First of all, I used the libraryDependencies for **typesafe**, I was clear about creating a *conf* or *.env* file that stores the database credentials without having them exposed.
+Then, after getting several errors while running tests, I had to add some changes since I needed my data to cast certain data types in order to store them in my **PostgreSQL** table.

 Lastly, instead of InteliJ, I worked with VS Code, Metals and SBT.